SE-vrs-organization/slash-ui/README.md

 # Setup

-After you clone this repo, run `npm install` to instann the dependencies
+After you clone this repo, run `npm install` to install the dependencies

 ## Available Scripts